 Italian Climate and Temperatures

-Climate in Italy is generally temperate.
-Only rarely you can find temperature higher than 40˚C (104˚F) in the summer, or below -10˚C (14˚F) in winter.
-Season are pretty well defined, winter is generally cold, spring is rainy but with many sunny days, summer is hot and dry, with some thunderstorms, fall is mild, sometimes rainy, but never cold.
+The climate in Italy is generally temperate.
+Only rarely you can find temperatures higher than 40˚C (104˚F) in the summer, or below -10˚C (14˚F) in winter.
+Seasons are pretty well defined: Winter is generally cold; spring is rainy but with many sunny days; summer is hot and dry, with some thunderstorms; and fall is mild, sometimes rainy, but never cold.

-The Mediterranean Sea, that surrounds Italy, influences the climate making it milder, especially on the coast, where winters are warmer and summers are less hot.
+The Mediterranean Sea, which surrounds Italy, influences the climate making it milder, especially on the coast, where winters are warmer and summers are less hot.